 In this step, notice that by default from Win7 onwards OS’s it actually creates two partitions one which is 350MB in size and other which utilizes 100% of the remaining Hard drive.
 (You can always customize this as per your preference.)

 The “System Reserved” partition is created so that it can contain the boot files on a separate partition than the Windows partition.
 This allows additional features such as Bitlocker, WinRE, and recovery tools to be used.
 Also, the above only applies to BIOS PCs.
 It does not apply to UEFI PCs which use a completely different partitioning scheme.
-You make no mention of what happens with UEFI PCs.

 The command that runs in this step is:-